Every Soul a Star

 Every Soul a Star is a 2008 novel for children and young adults by Wendy Mass.
-Taking turns in first person from each of the main character's' point of view, it follows the stories of Jack, a confidence-lacking 14-year-old who is slightly overweight, Ally, an almost-13-year-old homeschooled girl who wants to be an astronomer, and Bree, a 13 year old whose life goal is to be on the cover of Seventeen before she is seventeen.
+Taking turns in first person from each of the main character's' point of view, it follows the stories of Jack, a confidence-lacking 14-year-old who is slightly overweight, Ally, a nearly 13-year-old homeschooled girl who wants to be an astronomer, and Bree, a 13-year-old whose life goal is to be on the cover of Seventeen before she is seventeen.
 They all meet and see a solar eclipse together while learning about what is truly important in life and becoming better people.